Macdor/SEUIF97/the_acceleration_methods.md

 ## Key Acceleration Methods

 * Shortest Addition Chain Algorithm: Used for the rapid computation of integer powers via optimal multiplication sequences.
-* Power Caching for Multi-Polynomial Evaluation: Precomputes powers to avoid redundant calculations, directly retrieving them to boost performance across multiple polynomials.
+* Power Caching Strategy : Precomputes only distinct powers to avoid redundant calculations, directly retrieving them to speed up polynomial evaluation.
-* Recurrence Method for Multi-Polynomial Evaluation：Utilizes the derivative relationship to compute a base polynomial, then derives the rest via base scaling  to maximize efficiency
+* Recurrence Method for Multi-Polynomial Evaluation: Computes a base polynomial, then utilizes derivative relationships to derive the rest via base scaling to maximize efficiency.

 ## Shortest Addition Chain Algorithm